 Sportfishing, such as big game fishing, requires toughness and endurance.
 There are times that you will be fighting to control and bring in a 200-pound fish.
 If you have very little strength, you won’t be able to reel in that kind of weight.

 It would help if you also had great staying power because reeling in huge fish takes hours.
-Big fish are strong, and they will fight their way out of your tackle every which way they can.
+Big fish are strong, and they will fight their way out of your tackle every way they can.
 This game is a matter of who can stay longer in the fight.
 Is it you or the fish?

 There is at least one game fisher who caught a 450-pound yellowfin tuna.
 The fisherman nearly went overboard when the fish dove deep down in its desire to escape.
 But the fishermen prevailed, reeled in the fish, and brought home the record of catching the biggest fish ever.